Increased traffic expected as Boots in the Park returns to Fresno

 FRESNO, Calif.
-(KFSN) -- Several country music artists will hitting the stage for Boots in the Park on Friday.
+(KFSN) -- Several country music artists hit the stage for Boots in the Park on Friday.

-Event organizers say more than 15,000 people are expected to make their way to Woodward park.
+Event organizers expected more than 15,000 people make their way to Woodward park.

-With that, the Fresno Police Department is reminding people to be conscious of traffic congestion in the area.
+With that, the Fresno Police Department reminded people to be conscious of traffic congestion in the area.

 Activated Events President Steve Thacher says Boots in the Park started about eight years ago with about 2,000 people in attendance.